Anna Thangi (TV series)

-Anna Thangi is an Indian Kannada language soap opera airing on Udaya TV.
-The show premiered on 22 November 2021.
+Anna Thangi was an Indian Kannada language soap opera airing on Udaya TV.
+The show premiered on 22 November 2021 and ended on 23 August 2025.
 It stars Madhu Sagar and Akhila Dechamma in lead roles.
 The series is an official remake of Tamil language serial Vanathai Pola.

 Plot

 Shivaraju and Tulasi are siblings who lose their parents at a young age.
 They will go to any lengths for each other.
 Though Tulasi is in love with Abhishek, she agrees to her brother's wish in marriage.
 The stirring tale of this doting brother and sister forms the crux of the story.